 A deep cleaning: A deep cleaning of your fire pit table will keep your table operating like it should.
 It will also help to identify any parts that need replacement.
 Refer to your OGC installation manual as a guide for maintenance.

-Check the parts: Your fire table is made of a number of parts: the base (may hide the LP tank), the table top and the burner/gas train system.
-Look for any damage, rust or debris.
-Remove the media if possible, to inspect burner surface for any deterioration.
-Clean media prior to returning to the burner and remove dust, dirt and debris.
+Check the parts: Your fire table is made of a number of parts: the base (which may hide the LP tank), the table top, and the burner/gas train system.
+Look for any damage, rust, or debris.
+Remove the media if possible, to inspect the burner surface for any deterioration.
+Clean media prior to returning to the burner and remove dust, dirt, and debris.
 Check the burner and gas train for leaks and deterioration.
 The gas train starts at the source.
-Look for any damage to the supply gas line: dents, kinks, cuts or abrasions that could lead to failure.
+Look for any damage to the supply gas line: dents, kinks, cuts, or abrasions that could lead to failure.
 Inspect the main control valve and the gas lines connecting it to the burner orifice.
-Check the orifice, air shutter and burner manifold for rust damage, debris and blockage.
+Check the orifice, air shutter, and burner manifold for rust damage, debris, and blockage.
 Clean and repair as needed.
-If uncertain contact an NFI certified gas service person.
+If uncertain contact an NFI-certified gas service person.